ENVRES 199. Independent study. 1-5 Unit.

 ENVRES 320.
 Designing Environmental Research.
 3-4 Units.

-Required core course restricted to first year E-IPER Ph.D. students.
+Required introductory core course to ENVRES 320 restricted to first year E-IPER Ph.D. students.
 Research design options for causal inference in environmentally related research.
 Major philosophies of knowledge and how they relate to research objectives and design choices.
 Identification of critical elements within a broad range of research designs.
 Evaluation of the types of research questions for which different designs are suited, emphasizing fit between objectives, design, methods, and argument.
 Development of individual research design proposals, including description and justification understandable to a non-specialist.

 ENVRES 330.
 Research Approaches for Environmental Problem Solving.
 3 Units.